sphinx-labs/sphinx/README.md

 ## Contributing

 Contributions to Sphinx are greatly appreciated!
-To get started, please read our [contributing guide](https://github.com/sphinx-labs/sphinx/blob/main/CONTRIBUTING.md).
+Please read our [contributing guide](https://github.com/sphinx-labs/sphinx/blob/main/CONTRIBUTING.md) to get started.
 Then, check out the list of [Good First Issues](https://github.com/sphinx-labs/sphinx/contribute).
 Let us know if you have any questions!

 ## Reach Out

 If you have any questions or feature requests, send us a message in our [Discord!](https://discord.gg/7Gc3DK33Np)

 ## License

-MIT © 2023
+We use the Gnosis Safe contracts as a library, licensed under [LGPL v3](https://github.com/safe-global/safe-contracts/blob/main/LICENSE).
+You can access the Gnosis Safe contracts in their [public repo](https://github.com/safe-global/safe-contracts).

+The Sphinx Safe Module and all other code in this repository is licensed under [MIT](https://github.com/sphinx-labs/sphinx/blob/develop/LICENSE).